Feel refreshed, engaged, and fully alive.

 The Mine and Lapidary are located in the same country.

-This Green Opal comes from an industrial zinc mine in Peru.
+This Green Opal comes from a small Copper mine in Peru.

 Learn More: Ethical Mining